AdaCore/training_material/courses/rust_essentials/200_error_handling/01-overview.rst

 * Errors are part of the type system

-  * Rust treats failures as values
+  * Failures are explicit values

     * Not hidden control flow